Sharp threshold for the Erd\H{o}s-Ko-Rado theorem: Abstract

 \section{Abstract}

 For positive integers $n$ and $k$ with $n\geq 2k+1$, the Kneser graph $K(n,k)$ is the graph with vertex set consisting of all $k$-sets of $\{1,\dots,n\}$, where two $k$-sets are adjacent exactly when they are disjoint.
+The independent sets of $K(n,k)$ are $k$-uniform intersecting families, and hence the maximum size independent set is given by the Erd\H{o}s-Ko-Rado Theorem.
 Let $K_p(n,k)$ be a random spanning subgraph of $K(n,k)$ where each edge is included independently with probability $p$.
 Bollob\'as, Narayanan, and Raigorodskii asked for what $p$ does $K_p(n,k)$ have the same independence number as $K(n,k)$ with high probability.
 For $n=2k+1$, we prove a hitting time result, which gives a sharp threshold for this problem at $p=3/4$.
 Additionally, completing work of Das and Tran and work of Devlin and Kahn, we determine a sharp threshold function for all $n>2k+1$.

 \textbf{Keywords:} intersecting families, transference, Kneser graph, hitting time.

 \textbf{2020 Mathematics Subject Classification:} 05C80, 05D05, 05D40.